Loading...

 When you lodge a claim through Disaster Recovery, you are matched with a contractor whose credentials have already been verified.
 You do not need to check IICRC certificates yourself, verify insurance coverage, or assess competency — that due diligence is done before the contractor enters the network.

 We bill you directly, so work begins immediately without waiting for insurer approval.
 After make-safe, your contractor provides a formal contract with full terms and conditions.
 Full claims documentation — including photos, moisture logs, scope of works, and completion reports — is provided to support your insurance reimbursement.
-Payment plans are available through Blue Fire Finance.
+Payment plans are available through Equipped Commercial Finance.

 Why restoration requires specialised skills that general builders typically do not have.